Fliplet/fliplet-widget-container/README.md

 # Fliplet Section
-A Fliplet component that creates a editable text area
+A Fliplet component that creates a HTML section.

 To develop widgets, please follow our [widget development guide](http://developers.fliplet.com).